The Newlyweds Deepika Padukone & Ranveer Singh Are All Smiles At The Kalina Airport! View Pictures

 It is also reported that Deepika Padukone and Ranveer Singh will soon go on a honeymoon and will be back pretty soon as Ranveer wants to dedicate his time to promote his upcoming movie Simmba, which also stars newcomer Sara Ali Khan in the lead role.
 Simmba is directed by Rohit Shetty and co-produced by Rohit Shetty and is all set to hit the theatres on December 28, 2018.

-Blink and a miss!
-Just when you were looking at pictures of Deepika Padukone and Ranveer Singh at the Kalina airport, we gotta tell you that they have arrived at the Udaipur airport.
+Blink and you miss!
+Just when you were looking at the pictures of Deepika Padukone and Ranveer Singh at the Kalina airport, we gotta tell you that they have arrived at the Udaipur airport.

 Most Read: Isha Ambani's Wedding: Aishwarya Rai, Priyanka & Nick, Salman Khan, Katrina Kaif & Others Arrive!